MatthieuLeNozach/nbm-demo-fork/BIOACC_DEV_IA_CONTRIBUTING.md

 These milestones gather **issues** of functionnality to be developed.

 Find the issue or create an issue for a functionnality, a part of code you want to develop.
-When creating an issue, be sure that it can be understood by everyone by choosing understanble title / through a short description
+When creating an issue, make sure that it can be understood by everyone with an understanble title and a short description.

 ## Second step : Create a merge request to the issue, if not done ##